-Aspirin and vasectomy…
+Aspirin

 What does Aspirin do?

-Aspirin is a blood thinner that avoids blood clotting by irreversibly inhibiting platelet aggregation in your blood.
+Aspirin is a blood thinning medication that avoids blood clotting by irreversibly inhibiting platelet aggregation in your blood.
 Platelet half time in your blood is 5 days.
 Thus, after 10 days still roughly 25% of your platelets cannot aggregate.
 You can see, how long it takes for the effects of Aspirin to reduce its effect.

 Benefits of Aspirin: